Tia Sugri Alfred: Career

 Tia is a veterinary surgeon by profession.
 He was the CEO of Central Veterinary Company in Tema.

-He was a Member of Parliament from January 2001 to January 2005.
+He was a Member of Parliament from January 2009 to January 2013.

 Politics

 Tia is a member of the National Democratic Congress (NDC).
 He was a committee member for Health, Special Budget.
 Tia was first elected into office in the 2008 Ghanaian general elections as the Member of parliament for the Nalerigu Gambaga constituency in the Northern region of Ghana.
 He was elected with 15,443 votes out of the 34,701 valid votes cast, equivalent to 44.5% of total valid votes cast.
 He was elected over Hajia Alima Mahama of the New Patriotic Party, Banaba M Alando of the People's National Convention, John Bibirim of the Democratic Freedom Party and Alhassan Zibilim an independent candidate.
-These obtained 32.96%, 20.83%, 0.54% and 1.17% respectively of total valid votes cast.
+These people obtained 32.96%, 20.83%, 0.54% and 1.17% respectively of total valid votes cast.
 He was deputy minister of health succeeding Rojo Mettle-Nunoo.